-by Jay Anderson, Editor-in-Chief, the Journal
+by Nicole Mortillaro, Editor-in-Chief, the Journal

 The Journal is the house organ of the RASC and a publication that has earned a prominent place in the history of amateur societies.
 Even a casual perusal of past issues will outline the development of science and the history of the Society over the last century.
 Among its editors have been prominent Canadian astronomers and prominent Canadians, writing about the discoveries and events that defined the character of our astronomical institutions.
 It is a proud publication and one that should give every RASC member a warm glow, knowing that they are a part of this heritage.